mluo24/beontime/README.md

 # BeOnTime
+Helping students be on time in their courses!

 Repository for the app BeOnTime, by Jessie Chen, Miranda Luo, Miranda Medina, and Coco Xu for the Cornell AppDev challenge.

 Design: Miranda Medina